 For any child eligible to attend school who does not attend, the school will follow the normal absence management procedure.
-As a minimum, a text message will be sent home in relation to each eligible on each day of absence.
-If the DSL is concerned about the child's level of vulnerability, a decision will be made about whether a home visit is appropriate or if a phone call will suffice; and the necessary frequency of such contact for each day of absence
+As a minimum, a text message will be sent home in relation to each eligible child on each day of absence.
+If the DSL is concerned about the child's level of vulnerability, then further phone calls will be made to ensure the child is safe and well.

 In relation to all children subject of Child Protection Plans and who are looked after who do not attend school, the DSL or designated teacher for children who are looked after will liaise closely with Children's Social Care.
-A shared decision may be made that as long as one practitioner has made a call to the child, that will suffice as a safe and well check, but the DSL will log any such decision and all calls and home visits undertaken.
+A shared decision may be made that as long as one practitioner has made a call to the child, that will suffice as a safe and well check, but the DSL will log any such decision and all calls and under exceptional circumstances, home visits undertaken.